 Cooling towers operate on the principle of evaporative cooling.
 This method takes the energy from the condenser water, being stored as heat, and uses it to force the water to change state from liquid to gas.
 Having expended its excess energy to initiate the evaporation, the now cooler water returns to the chiller to begin the process all over again.
 Ideally, the lowest temperature we could cool the water down to would be equal to the wet-bulb temperature.
 However, in the real world we must use an approach offset to keep our goal above the actual conditions, or else we will never reach the setpoint.
-This is caused by inherent inefficiencies of mechanical equipment, meaning that no machine is 100% efficient.
-The issue is compounded by the requirement of preventive maintenance to avoid additional decreases in efficiency, such as scale build up on the tower that would reduce heat transfer, loss of airflow across the heat exchange surfaces, or improper water flow.
+This is caused by the inherent inefficiencies of mechanical equipment, meaning that no machine is 100% efficient.
+The issue is compounded by the requirement of preventive maintenance to avoid additional decreases inefficiency, such as scale build-up on the tower that would reduce heat transfer, loss of airflow across the heat exchange surfaces, or improper water flow.
 If we set our setpoint equal to the wet bulb temperature then we would waste energy trying to meet an unattainable goal, thus establishing the need for an offset.

 Verifying your current BAS controls and making sure that this is in place at your facility can yield as another example of an energy-savings measure.